-Do you want to go to medical school?
-If you’ve always wanted to help people, work to guarantee better health outcomes, you’ve come to the right place.
+The best majors to get into School are the most common degrees for medical school applicants that encompass core education majors.
+Do you want to go to school?
+If you’ve always wanted to help people and work to guarantee better health outcomes, you’ve come to the right place.
 Demand is going up faster than the current supply of medical professionals.

 Most Common Majors Accepted into Medical School